oscal-compass/compliance-trestle/docs/tutorials/task.transformer-construction/transformer-construction.md

 - transform input into trestle oscal classes hierarchy
 - send transformed OSCAL data in return

+For the Observation only case, the transform is straight forward.
+Code should create one Observation for each rule/result pair.

+For the Findings case, a bit more logic is required.
+Code should accumulate Observations for each Finding and determine an overall status for it.
+For example, if 15 Observations are found for Finding control AC-3, where 14 have result=PASS and 1 has result=FAIL, then the overall status for the Finding would be `not satisfied` with overall result=FAIL.

 ## *Examples*

 There are 2 transformers in trestle.